AissamDjahnine/aissamdjahnine.github.io/index.md

 [**Cell Images Segmentation Using Cycle Generative Adversarial Network**](https://github.com/AissamDjahnine/CycleGAN)

 <img src="images/INSTITUT_PASTEUR_LOGO_2020.jpg?raw=true" width="300"/>
-* Cell images segmentation is a fundamental task for various medical applications, including nuclei morphology analysis, cell type classification, and cancer grading.
-Deep learning has emerged as a powerful approach to segment nuclei, but the accuracy of convolutional neural networks (CNNs) depends on the volume and quality of labeled data for training.Here, we implement an approach to cell segmentation that overcomes this challenge by utilizing a cycleGan framework (cycle generative adversarial network).
-The main objective of this research project is twofold :
-* Generate synthetic cell images that model the distribution of the input images for data augmentation.
-Use both of the synthetic and real cells images for training a contextaware CNN that can accurately segment these cells.
-* We propose to employ a segmentation method based on cycle-consistent generative adversarial networks (CycleGANs) that can be trained even in absence of prepared image-mask pairs.
+* During our 6-month curriculum project with Institut Pasteur and Sorbonne University, we focused on cell image segmentation for various medical applications.
+Recognizing the significance of labeled data for training accurate convolutional neural networks (CNNs), we adopted a cycleGAN framework to overcome the challenge of limited data.
+Our research objectives were two-fold: first, to generate synthetic cell images that mimic the distribution of input images for data augmentation, combining them with real cell images to train a context-aware CNN for precise cell segmentation.
+Second, we proposed a segmentation method based on cycle-consistent generative adversarial networks (CycleGANs), which allowed us to train the model even in the absence of prepared image-mask pairs.
 <img src="images/cycleGan.jpg?raw=true"/>

 [**Histopathological Images Generation Using Generative Adversarial Network**](https://github.com/AissamDjahnine/gans)